-- Identify all visible charged and neutral final-state particles (remember, only the charged particles will produced visible tracks).
-Identification could be positive or by process of elimination of other possible interpretations. - Measure the vector momenta and energy of the particles.
-This will allow you to verify conservation laws (both in collisions and decays) of charge, baryon number, lepton number, strangeness and energy-momentum.
+- Identify all visible charged and neutral final-state particles (remember, only the charged particles produce visible tracks).
+Identification can either be positive or by process of elimination of other possible interpretations. - Measure the vector momenta and energy of the particles.
+This will allow you to verify the conservation laws (both in collisions and decays) for electric charge, baryon number, lepton number, strangeness and energy-momentum.
 Once you have learned how to measure and calculate things it would be a good idea to make a table of all relevant variables for quick reference.
+(Most students find it useful to have this information in a spreadsheet: this is particularly useful when doing error propagation.)